AMBacelar/mashreq-frontend-test/README.md

 - [x] set up web app

 - [x] set up the server

+- [ ] Set up validation depending on selected country for web
+- [ ] connect the native app to the server for registering and logging users in
-- [ ] connect the apps to the server for registering and logging users in
+- [ ] connect the web app to the server for registering and logging users in
 - [ ] make use of the protected route to ensure that the user is allowed to see the dashboard.

 # initial assumptions